manuelyllesca/class-relationships/README.md

 When creating software in any language, having a solid understanding of these class diagrams will help in organizing and laying down the foundation of your software.
 Software design isn’t limited to these six types of class relationships, but they serve as a good starting point.

-## 1. Generalization/Inheritance Class Relationship:
+## 1. Generalization Class Relationship

 ### Hints for Usage:

-An IS-A relationship.
-A class “IS-A” specialized version of another class (parent) and uses it as a default/parent base class.
+Generalization/Inheritance; A class “IS-A” specialized version of another class (parent) and uses it as a default/parent base class.
 Child classes have access to the default parent’s methods and properties.

 Note: Avoid creating inheritance relationships whenever possible, unless for Abstract Classes.
 Even then, using composition and interface contracts is generally preferred.
 Follow the principle of “favor composition over inheritance” to maintain better flexibility and reusability in your design.

-Example: class A (child) inherits/extends from class B (parent). class B can be a concrete/standard class or an Abstract Class with abstract methods. class B is the parent/superclass of class A (child).
+Example: class A (child) extends from class B (parent/super class); class B <ins>can be a concrete/standard class</ins> or an <ins>Abstract Class</ins> with abstract methods for a class to implement.

 ### Requirements: